IvanciniGT/scalaTraining/notes/day4.md

 In JAVA we have the most huge framework (200 libraries) ever called Spring Spring is an IoC container (Inversion of Control)
 IoC is just a programming strategy that allows us to respect the DIP by making easy to inject dependencies into a class

+ SCISSORS ROCK HAND GAME !
+ SCISSORS ROCK HAND SPOCK LIZARD GAME !